IAAR-Shanghai/QAEncoder/README.md

 ## Introduction
 Modern QA systems entail retrieval-augmented generation (RAG) for accurate and trustworthy responses.
 However, the inherent gap between user queries and relevant documents hinders precise matching.
 We introduce **QAEncoder**, a **training-free** approach to bridge this gap.
 Specifically, QAEncoder estimates the expectation of potential queries in the embedding space as a robust surrogate for the document embedding, and attaches document fingerprints to effectively distinguish these embeddings.
-Extensive experiments across diverse datasets, languages and embedding models confirmed QAEncoder's alignment capability, which offers **a simply yet effective solution with zero additional index storage, retrieval latency, training costs, or risk of hallucination**.
+Extensive experiments across diverse datasets, languages and embedding models confirmed QAEncoder's alignment capability, which offers **a simple yet effective solution with zero additional index storage, retrieval latency, training costs, or risk of hallucination**.

 <table class="center">
     <tr>